 Mawer, Sugar Refiners & Sugarbakers: www.mawer.clara.net ↩

-This pair of shophouses was built in 1846 for John Turner, by Little and Sons, local builders at Size Yard.
+On the roadside a replacement pair of shophouses was built in 1846 for John Turner, by Little and Sons, local builders at Size Yard.
 The first occupants of the shops were William Platt, a cabinet maker, and William Hooper, a butcher.
 In the early years of the twentieth century Morris Datzkovsky & Co., wine merchants, and William Minn, ironmonger, were here.
 Buck & Hickman Ltd, toolmakers, had No. 30 by 1928.
 The premises were listed in 1973, but had fallen into a state of dilapidation by 1980, No. 30 gutted internally and shored up at the front by 1991.
 The owner, K. S. Sidhu of Kay Textiles and Kewal Investments, agreed a refurbishment scheme, his architect being Peter Black of Scott Brownrigg & Turner (later the Barlow Black Partnership).
 In the event Black oversaw complete rebuilding in 1997.
-1
+2

 District Surveyors Returns: Tower Hamlets Local History Library and Archives, Building Control Files 41849, 41851 and 42717: Tower Hamlets Planning ↩